|

 My daughter suffered for months

-first year of her life
+during the first year of her life

 because we did not know that she was